 One way to make SID a transparent part of gameplay is to incorporate a prompt stage in which the user hears an audio prompt of "3, 2, 1, go" right before the game starts.
-We can simply take the first 1 second of the audio prompt to perform SID to obtain the transfer function of the recording environment.
+We can simply take the first 1 s of the audio prompt to perform SID to obtain the transfer function of the recording environment.
 The identified transfer function can thus be used to estimate the music component in the mixture recording based on the original music, such that the user's percussion inputs can be reliably extracted for better classification.

 According to [44], several models, including linear and nonlinear ones, have been proposed in the literature for SID.
-Since efficient model construction is absolutely necessary for our real-time application of gameplay, we adopted a linear regression model of MA (Moving Average, which is a special case of ARX model in [44]) of order n for SID, where the target signal $Y{i,t}$ at time t can be expressed as a linear combination of the input signals at various time instants before t:
+Since efficient model construction is absolutely necessary for our realtime application of gameplay, we adopted a linear regression model of moving average (MA, which is a special case of ARX model in [44]) of order n for SID, where the target signal $Y{i,t}$ at time t can be expressed as a linear combination of the input signals at various instants before t

-$$Y{i,t} = \gamma_0 + \sum{i=1}^n \gamma_i X{i,t-i} + \varepsilon_i \tag{1}$$ formula (1) can be re-written as a matrix form:
+$$Y{i,t} = \gamma_0 + \sum{j=1}^n \gamma_i X{i,t-j} + \varepsilon_i.$$ (1)

+Equation (1) can be rewritten as a matrix form